finnporter/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 27: Mar 11, Saturday

+**Today's Progress**: Still working on the adventure game.
+The crude frame is done, now I need to go over it and see if things can be made easier, prettier, etc.

+**Thoughts** It's quite fun to work on something that I came up with instead of just doing strict exercises.

+**Link(s)**

 ### Day 26: Mar 10, Friday

 **Today's Progress**: Completed two exercises and am now working on a third.
 According to the instructions it should take a week or so, for a text based adventure game.